ibm-cloud-docs/dl/dl-cli-plugin.md

 `--help|-h`
 :   Get help on this command.

-`--output VALUE`
+`--output`
-:   Specify whether you want the output to display in JSON format.
-Currently, `json` is the only supported format.
+:   The output format.
+Currently, `json` is the only supported value.

 ### Examples
 {: #example-cak}